IPL 2021: Full List of Players Released/Retained by Delhi Capitals

 Delhi Capitals must have been happy with their performance in IPL 2020 where they ended up being the finalist for the first time in their history.
 Under Shreyas Iyer, they were quite consistent before tapering off in the latter half of the season but finished second to make the playoffs.
-Also Read - IPL 2021 Auction Live Updates List of Released/ Retained Players: Rajasthan Royals Release Steve Smith
+Also Read - IPL 2021 Auction Live Updates List of Released/ Retained Players: Mumbai Release Malinga; Samson to Lead Royals

 In the Qualifier 1, they were beaten by eventual champions Mumbai Indians but they bounced back to make the summit clash after getting the better of Sunrisers Hyderabad in Qualifier 2.
 However, the goal must have been to win the trophy which eluded them and the upcoming season will be hopeful they cross the final hurdle come IPL 2021.
-Also Read - IPL 2021: Full List of Players Released And Retained by Mumbai Indians
+Also Read - IPL 2021: Full List of Players Released And Retained by Rajasthan Royals Ahead of Auction

 Opener Shikhar Dhawan was their leading run-getter with 618 runs at an average of 44.14 in 17 innings.
 He also became the first player in the tournament history to hit back-to-back centuries.
 In the bowling department, fast bowler Kagiso Rabada was their star with 30 wickets – the most by any bowler during the season as he took the purple cap.
-Also Read - Live Streaming Cricket IPL 2021 Players Retention And Release List: When And Where to Watch Online And on TV
+Also Read - Kings XI Punjab Full List of Players Released And Retained Ahead of IPL 2021 Auction

 DC have made the final once and twice they have made the playoffs and twice semifinals.